 - You hear one too many complaints

-- Communication gap Often if you’re a medium sized business, your business has within it more than one department.
-And given the fast paced nature of our professional lives, one department often doesn’t speak to the other, leading to a disintegrated customer experience.
+- Communication gap Often if you’re a medium-sized business, your business has within it more than one department.
+And given the fast-paced nature of our professional lives, one department often doesn’t speak to the other, leading to disintegrated customer experience.
 If this happens, re-draw the business lines of communication and process, thereby structurally enabling departments to co-ordinate with each other.

 - Social Media becomes a risk In today’s digital age, businesses must keep up with trends and position themselves online as well.
 Social media is a great platform for customers to give feedback and for them to interface directly with representatives of the company.
 However, if you find yourself becoming wary of social media and thinking constantly about “what people will say”, then it’s time you took a long hard look at your online communication strategy.
 It is never a good idea to shy away from social media, but instead, you should use it as an extension of your business and treat it with the same amount of care.

 These are just a few of the warning signs you should look for in your business.
 The important lesson to learn is that customers are the backbone of any business.
 And it is in their satisfaction that you will tend to grow your business and gain more visibility and credibility.
 Therefore, do not ignore your customer service and go the extra mile by personalizing your entire customer service process to make the customer feel that he is truly king.